zephyrproject-rtos/zephyr/doc/application/index.rst

    .. code-block:: console

-       # On Linux/macOS
-       export CONF_FILE=prj.alternate.conf
-       # On Windows
-       set CONF_FILE=prj.alternate.conf

-       cmake -GNinja ..
+       cmake -GNinja -DBOARD=<board> -DCONF_FILE=prj.alternate.conf ..
        ninja

-   If desired, you can generate project files for a different board type than the one specified in the application's :file:`CMakeLists.txt` by defining the environment variable :code:`BOARD`.

-   Both the :code:`CONF_FILE` and :code:`BOARD` parameters can be specified when building the application.
+   As described in the previous section, you can instead choose to permanently set the board and configuration settings by either exporting :makevar:`BOARD` and :makevar:`CONF_FILE` environment variables or by setting their values in your :file:`CMakeLists.txt` using ``set()`` statements.

 Build Directory Contents
 ========================